GE

 iShares Core FTSE 100 UCITS ETF (ISF) is the cheap default.
 2.92% yield, 0.07% ongoing charge, €17.6 billion AUM.
 It is not a dedicated dividend fund — but the FTSE 100's natural dividend tilt (Shell, BP, HSBC, AstraZeneca, GSK, BAT) means you get a respectable income stream at roughly one-fifth the cost of any specialist dividend ETF.
 The 73.42% five-year total return puts it in the same league as IUKD with materially less concentration risk.

-For reference: the Bank of England base rate is 3.75%, the 10-year gilt yield sat at 4.70% in March 2026, and the best easy-access cash ISAs pay around 4.51%.
-Several dividend ETF yields look unimpressive against those guaranteed alternatives.
-That's the comparison the rest of this guide unpacks.
+For reference: the Bank of England base rate is 3.75% (held at the 19 May MPC meeting), the 10-year gilt yield rose to 4.82% in April 2026 from 4.70% in March, and the best easy-access cash ISAs still pay around 4.51%.
+Several dividend ETF headline yields now sit below guaranteed alternatives — and unlike in 2021 when cash paid 0.5%, that's a problem the opening paragraphs confront head-on.

 The 6 April 2026 Dividend Tax Rise: What Actually Changed

 The Autumn 2025 Budget pushed dividend rates up by two percentage points at the basic and higher bands.
 Additional-rate held at 39.35%.
 The dividend allowance — the threshold below which dividends pay zero tax — stayed at £500.
-HMRC's dividend tax guidance sets out the structure.
+HMRC's dividend tax guidance sets out the structure, and the official rates and allowances table confirms these apply for the full 2026/27 tax year.

 The practical effect on a dividend ETF investor depends on how much you hold and where.
 Take IUKD at its current 4.61% yield.
 On a £30,000 holding generating £1,383 of annual dividends, here's the after-tax position for a higher-rate taxpayer: